Beelzebarb/sft/README.md

 - `proton_binding_energy.csv` - per frame Proton Binding Energy statistics.
 - `quantum_logs.csv` — per-frame quantum activity: spin flips, color flips, timestep, and Hamiltonian diagnostics
 - `metadata.json` — config snapshot for full reproducibility
+- `neutrinos.csv` — shows all neutrino candidates flagged by cluster detection.
+Gives SphereID, Birth/Death Frame and Lifetime.
+- `superproton_decay.csv` — tracks any and all Superproton decay, this is how the sim searches for the birth of EM.

-These results have been validated across a range of particle counts (`N=180` to `N=3000`) and environments, demonstrating long-term metastability or full stability.
+These results have been validated across a range of particle counts (`N=180` to `N=3500`) and environments, demonstrating long-term metastability or full stability.

 ---